 International civil aviation regulations adopted by Australia specify performance, training and operational requirements for aviation rescue fire fighting (ARFF) services, including for fire fighting foams.

 Since the 1950s, various types of foams have been used by rescue fire fighting services at airports around Australia.
 Fire training grounds at airports have generally been used for necessary training activities, including the use of fire fighting foam.

 From the early 1980s until the early 2000s, a fire fighting foam called 3M Lightwater was used.
-This product contained perfluorooctane sulfonate (PFOS) as an active ingredient and other perfluorinated compounds (PFCs) such as perfluorooctanoic acid (PFOA).
+This product contained perfluorooctane sulfonate (PFOS) as an active ingredient and other per- and poly-fluoroalkyl substances (PFAS), including perfluorooctanoic acid (PFOA).

 Keeping you informed

-Airservices is committed to providing information to our stakeholders, including the community, on what we are doing to respond to PFC concerns.
-We are currently undertaking risk assessments of airport sites where fire fighting foams containing PFCs have been used to determine if any migration of PFC residues from fire stations and training grounds has occurred which may have impacted beneficial users.
+Airservices is committed to providing information to our stakeholders, including the community, on what we are doing to respond to PFAS concerns.
+We are currently undertaking risk assessments of airport sites where fire fighting foams containing PFAS have been used to determine if any migration of PFAS residues from fire stations and training grounds has occurred which may have impacted beneficial users.

 Further site testing may commence following the outcomes of the risk assessment and will be based on a range of factors developed in consultation with regulators and experts.

 - About per- and poly-fluoroalkyl substances (PFAS)

 - Airservices use of fire fighting foams